 FAQ: Frequently Asked Questions

-Generally, 1 to 2 days after LASIK, 1 week after PRK.
+Generally, 1 to 2 days after LASIK, and 1 week for PKR.

 Can I travel?

 Yes, after a few days if your vision is stable.
-Be careful of dryness on the plane: use artificial tears and ask your surgeon for advice.
+Be aware of dryness on planes: use artificial tears and ask your surgeon for advice.

 In most cases, yes.
 However, some patients may still need glasses for reading, detailed tasks (e.g., embroidery, surgery), or in cases of presbyopia.